semasuka/Credit-card-approval-prediction-classification/README.md

 ```

-├── datasets
-│   ├── application_record.csv                    <- the dataset with profile information (without the target variable).
-│   ├── credit_records.csv                        <- the dataset with account credit records (used to derive the target variable).
-│   ├── test.csv                                  <- the test data (with target variable).
-│   ├── train.csv                                 <- the train data (with target variable).
-│
-│
 ├── assets
 │   ├── confusion_matrix.png                      <- confusion matrix image used in the README.
 │   ├── gif_streamlit.gif                         <- gif file used in the README.